ruliancruz/lpooii-pizzaria/README.md

-# lpooii-pizzaria
+# lpooii-pizzeria

-Sistema de criação de pedidos de uma pizzaria.
+Order creation system for a pizzaria.

-Projeto em Java para a disciplina de Linguagem de Programação Orientada a Objetos II.
+Project developed in Java for the Object Oriented Programming Language II subject of the Degree in Computing at IFBA - Campus Jacobina.

-Esta é uma versão do projeto <a href="https://github.com/cirosobral/lpooii-pizzaria">LPOOII Pizzaria</a> com a aplicação de alguns padrões de projeto.
+This is a version of the <a href="https://github.com/cirosobral/lpooii-pizzaria">LPOOII Pizzaria</a> project with the application of some design patterns, like builder and singleton.